Stampede outside stadium in Iraq kills 2, injures dozens - WHIZ News

 Iraq’s Interior Ministry in a statement urged people who don’t have tickets for the final match to leave the stadium area.
 It said that the stadium is full and all gates have been closed.

-Iraq’s new Prime Minister Mohammed Shia al-Sudani urged people help authorities in order to “show the final match of 25th edition of the Gulf Cup in its most beautiful form.”
+Iraq’s new Prime Minister Mohammed Shia al-Sudani, who arrived in Basra on Thursday, urged people help authorities in order to “show the final match of 25th edition of the Gulf Cup in its most beautiful form.”

 INA later reported that giant screens were placed in different public places in Basra so that people can watch the match.